 The resilience of BFT-PK is optimal: 3f + 1 is the minimum number of replicas that allow an asynchronous system to provide the safety and liveness properties when up to f replicas are faulty.
 To understand the bound on the number of faulty replicas, consider a replicated service that implements a mutable variable with read and write operations.
 To provide liveness, the replicated service may have to return a reply to a request before the request is received by all replicas.
-Since f replicas might be faulty and not responding, the service may have to return a reply before the request is received by more than n-f replicas.
-Therefore, the service may reply to a write request after the new value is written only to a set W with n-f replicas.
-If later a client issues a read request, it may receive a reply based on the state of a set R with n-f replicas.
-R and R may have only R replicas in common.
-Additionally, it is possible that the R replicas that did not respond are not faulty and, therefore, R of those that responded might be faulty.
-As a result, the intersection between R and R may contain only R and R have at least one non-faulty replica in common; therefore R and R have at least one non-faulty replica in common; therefore R and R have at least one non-faulty replica in common;
+Since f replicas might be faulty and not responding, the service may have to return a reply before the request is received by more than n - f replicas.
+Therefore, the service may reply to a write request after the new value is written only to a set W with n - f replicas.
+If later a client issues a read request, it may receive a reply based on the state of a set R with n - f replicas.
+R and W may have only n - 2f replicas in common.
+Additionally, it is possible that the f replicas that did not respond are not faulty and, therefore, f of those that responded might be faulty.
+As a result, the intersection between R and W may contain only n - 3f non-faulty replicas.
+It is impossible to ensure that the read returns the correct value unless R and W have at least one non-faulty replica in common; therefore n > 3f.